Serge-N/Serge-N/README.md

 ### Contact me via
 - Email as indicated on the left panel.
 - Reach out on [LinkedIn](https://www.linkedin.com/in/serge-nalishiwa-806b3412b/).
-- Am loking forward to collaborating with you.
+- Am looking forward to collaborating with you.